openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - Full support
    * - :ref:`Oppia Exploration Tool`
-     - You can embed Oppia explorations in your course so that learners can interact with them directly in the courseware.
+     - You can embed Oppia explorations in your course so that learners can interact with them directly in the course body.
      - Full support
    * - :ref:`UBC Peer Instruction`
      - This tool offers the experience of the Peer Instruction learning system